Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

-A pair of reactant complexes $\{ C, C' \}$ is a \textbf{Shinar-Feinberg pair} (SF-pair) in species $X$ if they differ only in $X$.
+A pair of reactant complexes $\{ C, C' \}$ is a \textbf{Shinar-Feinberg pair} (SF-pair) \textbf{in species $X$} if their kinetic order vectors (i.e., the corresponding row in the kinetic order matrix) differ only in $X$.
+In mass action systems, the stoichiometric coefficients of the complexes play the role of the kinetic order vectors.

 An SF-pair is called \textbf{nonterminal} if both complexes are not in terminal strong linkage classes.
 The pair is said to be \textbf{linked} if both complexes are in a linkage class.

-The following two results are fundamental for the analysis of ACR in mass action systems:

-\begin{theorem}(Shinar-Feinberg Criterion \citep{SHFE2010}) Let $(\mathscr{N}, K)$ be a mass action system with a positive equilibrium and deficiency 1.
-If the system has a nonterminal SF-pair in species $X$, then it has ACR in $X$. \end{theorem}

-For a proof, see the Supplementary Online Material of \cite{SHFE2010}.
-Note that the Shinar-Feinberg Criterion (Theorem \ref{thm:20}) holds for all rate constants for which a positive equilibrium exists.

-\begin{theorem}(ACR for Zero-Deficiency Systems \citep{FOME2021}) Let $(\mathscr{N}, K)$ be a weakly reversible mass action system with zero deficiency.
-If the system has a linked SF-pair in species $X$, then it has ACR in $X$. \end{theorem}

-For a proof, see Theorem 6 of \cite{FOME2021} where it is derived for the superset of PL-RDK systems.

-\cite{LLMM2022} have integrated the Shinar-Feinberg Criterion in a framework to analyze ACR in large networks with arbitrary deficiency as follows: